Excess-Risk of Distributed Stochastic Learners: Main Assumptions

 Expression \eqref{eq:MSE_ind} shows that the expected excess-risk at node $k$ is {\em equal} to a weighted mean-square-error with weight matrix \eqref{eq:weight_T}.
-This means that one way to compute or bound the expected excess-risk is by simply evaluating weighted mean-square-error quantities of the form \eqref{eq:MSE_ind} or \eqref{eq:function_diff_bound}.
-This is the route that we will take in this manuscript, where we will analyze the right-hand side of \eqref{eq:MSE_ind} in order to draw conclusions regarding the evolution of the expected excess-risk.
-In particular, once we establish that the distributed algorithm converges in the mean-square sense, then inequality \eqref{eq:function_diff_bound} would allow us to conclude that the algorithm also converges in expected excess-risk.
-After establishing convergence of the expected excess-risk, we can then proceed to show convergence in high probability of the excess-risk itself.
+This means that one way to compute or bound the expected excess-risk is by evaluating weighted mean-square-error quantities of the form \eqref{eq:MSE_ind} or \eqref{eq:function_diff_bound}.
+This is the route that we will follow in this manuscript.
+We will analyze the right-hand side of \eqref{eq:MSE_ind} in order to draw conclusions regarding the evolution of the expected excess-risk.
+In particular, once we establish that the distributed algorithm converges in the mean-square-error sense, then inequality \eqref{eq:function_diff_bound} will immediately allow us to conclude that the algorithm also converges in excess-risk.
+Similarly, we can obtain the asymptotic expression for the excess-risk by leveraging the weighted-mean-square-error analysis developed for constant step-size distributed strategies \cite{jianshu_part1,jianshu_part2,NOW_ML}, adjusted for the decaying step-size case.
+Observe that these conclusions are different than the useful results in \cite{Bianchi}, which focused on studying convergence in distribution.
+The mean-square-error results will enable us to expose analytically various interesting differences in the performance of distributed strategies, such as diffusion and consensus.